GU4124 Status and Inequality

 Assignment Description Deadlines

-Short papers (30%) Choose any four (4) weeks to submit either an empirical or conceptual short paper.
-You may submit more than four, and the best four will constitute your final grade Due throughout the semester via upload to Coursework by 11:59pm the day before class.
+Short papers (30%) Choose any three (3) weeks to submit either an empirical or conceptual short paper.
+You may submit more than three, and the best three will constitute your final grade Due throughout the semester via upload to Coursework by 11:59pm the day before class.

 Leading discussion (10%) On the second week of class, please sign up to be discussion leaders for one of the weeks.
 As a discussion leader, you will communicate to the class what you see as the most important points raised by the readings and prompt additional discussion about them.

-Class participation (30%) Participation refers to informed contributions to the class.
-Contributions should be linked to what others have said or concretely to something in the readings.
-In addition to in-class participation, select readings will be included on Perusall to help us collectively engage with the readings.
+Class participation (30%) Participation refers to showing up in class, and offering informed contributions to the class.
+Good contributions include clear links to what others have said or concretely to something in the readings.
+Select readings will be included on Perusall to help us collectively engage with the readings.
 Perusall is like Google Docs for the readings: you can highlight, comment, discuss, tag, and otherwise share your questions or observations about each text.
 Some people will contribute more in class, others will contribute more through online comments.
-Both are valid forms of participation.
+In a spirit of inclusion, I see both as equally valuable forms of participation.

 What are the basic norms in this course?